Privacy Policy

 8. How Long Do We Keep Your Information?

-When we have no ongoing legitimate business need to process your personal information, we will either delete or anonymize such information, or, if this is not possible (for example, because your personal information has been stored in backup archives), then we will securely store your personal information and isolate it from any further processing until deletion is possible.
+When we no longer have a legitimate business need to process your personal information, we will either delete or anonymize it.
+If deletion is not immediately possible (for example, because your information is in backup archives), we will securely store your personal information and isolate it from further processing until deletion is possible.

 9. How Do We Keep Your Information Safe?